TLuckh/SimpleContextMenus/README.md

 ## Building
 To build the project, you need NET Framework 4.8.1 or a compatible version.

-Before building, make sure that for compilation, the MSBuild version from VS oder Rider is used, not the one bundled with .NET.
+To build, make sure that for compilation, the MSBuild version from VS oder Rider is used, not the one bundled with .NET.
+(In other words, just running 'dotnet build' or 'dotnet publish' from CLI will not work)

 Now, you can simply build SimpleContextMenus.csproj.

 ## Tests
 To run the tests, Python version 3.14 or higher needs installed on the sytem and associated with *.py files.